DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 ## <font color=#FFA689>2.
 Importing Libraries</font>

 The following libraries were used in this project.
+The Imblearn package needs to be installed.
+See 5.1 Imbalance Issue for details.

 ```